 Government Agencies Find Web Platform Satisfaction with DNN

-During World War II "good enough" for the government meant the using the best.
-In later years, "good enough for government work" was used ironically as the amount of government information and regulations mushroomed in triplicate, overwhelming the offices of our public servants.
+During World War II "good enough" for the government meant using the best.
+In later years, "good enough for government work" was used ironically when the amount of government information and regulations mushroomed in triplicate, overwhelming the offices of our public servants.

-Technology has helped tame organize and access that tsunami of data, but government agencies are faced with the tricky situation of finding a web platform that does all the specific tasks needed, works well with their current departmental software and looks good online for use by their citizen communities.
+Technology has helped tame, organize and access that tsunami of data, but government agencies today are faced with the tricky situation of finding a web platform that not only completes specific tasks, but works well with their current departmental software while looking good online when used by their citizen communities.

 For a number of years now, Sprocket Websites has partnered with several county government offices to build and manage their websites.
 We use the word "partnership," with all its inherent meaning, because these are not just customers who buy a website, but teams of people who work along with us to build the right DNN software solution for their offices’ needs.

 Certainly there are many web solutions available to use, so you might wonder why so many public offices choose DNN.
 There are three main reasons:

 Say your department needs an events calendar, a news page, a documents repository, a photo gallery, and a citizens’ feedback systrem.
 You could hire a web developer to research, design and custom code each of these features.
 Or, with your developer, you could browse the DNN Store for modules already built and pick the ones that work best for your specific needs.
 If you truly can't find the exact right module, custom creation is always still an option.

 Deep support network

 DNN is a content management system like WordPress, but built on the .NET framework by Microsoft, which is a rather familiar name in departmental offices.
 The DNN community has been growing a lot lately with new enthusiasm from third-party module developers, website designers, and training support.
 One big advantage of such an extensive community is that if your web tech suddenly joins the Peace Corp, you can easily find someone else who can help.

 Easy to use